Information Security 101. This training was created by the UW Office of Information Security (OIS)

 Who you report the incident to depends on the type of data that is involved.
 Click the report and incident link for more information in determining the delegated authority for different types of data.

-If you are unsure about what types of data are involved, contact the UW Office of the CISO at email@example.com or (206) 685-0116 for assistance.
+If you are unsure about what types of data are involved, contact the UW Office of Information Security at firstname.lastname@example.org or (206) 685-0116 for assistance.

 More UW Resources